These 250,000 immigrants could face deportation

 Now, it's been nearly 17 years.
 Time after time, officials from different administrations have determined conditions in El Salvador hadn't improved enough for migrants with TPS to return.
 And the Trump administration has just a few days before a deadline for deciding whether to extend it once more.

 Estimates differ for exactly how many immigrants the decision would affect.
 There were 263,282 Salvadoran TPS beneficiaries at the end of 2016, according to the latest statistics provided to CNN by US Citizenship and Immigration Services.
-Some activists and experts have put the number of Salvadorans who could lose protections closer to 200,000, perhaps reflecting an earlier DHS estimate.
+Activists and experts have put the number of Salvadorans who could lose protections closer to 200,000, noting that official statistics likely include people who are no longer in the program because their immigration status has changed or they have left the United States.

 Immigrant rights advocates say it would be unfair and cruel to end TPS for Salvadorans who've built lives, paid taxes, contributed to the economy and raised families for nearly two decades in the United States.
 They also argue that violence and widespread poverty make it unsafe for migrants to return to El Salvador.

-Note: This story has been updated to add more detail about why some experts and activists say fewer Salvadorans would be affected.